 The earnest money deposit collected for each property is the only deposit required prior to closing.
 Some properties require additional earnest money depending on the seller.
 This information can be found on the Property Details page.

 It is very important for auction buyers to be educated and informed regarding the real estate auction process.
 Make sure all your questions and concerns are answered before you attend an auction.
-A sample contract is available on the Hudson & Marshall website.
+A sample contract may be obtained by contacting our Customer Service department at (866) 539-4173.
 Feel free to have your legal advisor review the contract prior to the sale.
 However, please note that the seller does not permit additions or changes to the form contract.

 Closings typically are 30 days from the seller’s acceptance.
 Because the seller typically pays for title insurance, a company has been selected and the location information will be provided to you in the Purchase and Sale Agreement.
 Didn’t find the answer you were looking for?
 Please contact the auction information office at 866-539-4173.